RISE Coastal Community Resilience Challenge

-Welcome to RISE’s Coastal Community Resilience Challenge webpage.
-This Challenge seeks innovative technology-based approaches from anywhere in the world that address any of five resilience topics described below and can be demonstrated in the Hampton Roads region of Southeastern Virginia.
+Welcome to the RISE Coastal Community Resilience Challenge webpage.
+This Challenge seeks innovative products and approaches from anywhere in the world that address any of five resilience topics described below and can be demonstrated in the Hampton Roads region of Southeastern Virginia.
 Like other coastal areas, this region faces significant impacts from sea level rise and recurrent flooding.

 Our Challenge encourages teams from all over the world to address the well-defined issues of a specific coastal community, Hampton Roads, but with a view to scaling and replicating the solution to other similar communities globally.

 RISE has over US$1M in its Resilience Innovation Fund to support solutions that enhance the resilience of coastal communities.
 RISE will offer the opportunity, subject to due diligence review, to receive funds to qualifying teams.
 RISE provides applicants access to data and/or background information for each topic and will also provide access to regional Subject Matter Experts.

 RISE CHALLENGE TOPICS

 Each of the topics has an actual occurrence in the Hampton Roads region of Virginia, U.S. RISE encourages participants to also consider the applicability of their solutions to other regions of the world.

 To aid applicants in their solutions, RISE provides Supporting Information for each topic, including: 1) Descriptions of problems 2) What is already being done in Hampton Roads 3) Traditional approaches that have not worked 4) Suggested project topic areas 5) Available data and studies.

 We invite teams to submit innovative solutions within the five areas:

 |Water Management||Develop cost-effective management of ground- storm- and/or tidal water, either as affordable short-term mitigations or low-maintenance long-term options in urban environments with high water tables.|